 It’s also important to note there are two different types of Trex boards; the square boards, used for framing, and the grooved boards.

 I learned this the hard way, after I had already installed the grooved boards and noticed how hideous they looked lined up along the edge of the deck frame.
-I also learned you need to build additional framing for the square framing boards.
+You need to build additional framing for the square framing boards.

 Installing Trex boards

 Once the square boards were in place, I worked on reinstalling the grooved boards.
-You install Trex using hidden fasteners which 1) hold each board in place and 2) also provide a gap between the boards so that the they can expand and contract as the weather changes.
+Trex are installed using hidden fasteners, which hold each board in place and also provide a gap between the boards.
+This allows them to expand and contract as the weather changes.

-It’s important while you are installing grooved boards to be sure that each board is straight.
+It’s important while you are installing grooved Trex boards to be sure that each board is lined up properly.
 Otherwise, you may find your boards are off by an inch or more as you get closer to your house’s frame.

 New railing posts